Careers fairs and events

 The simple answer is everybody:

-- Final Year students are the main target of the graduate careers fairs in Autumn, as lots of employers will be recruiting for graduate roles for the forthcoming year.
-Each fair is targeted at certain sectors (see the fair details above).
-However, a wide range of industries and sectors will be represented, and don't forget that there are many roles and career areas within a given sector, e.g. management and accounting roles within the health sector.
+- Final year students are the main target of the graduate careers fair in Autumn, as lots of employers will be recruiting for graduate roles for the forthcoming year.
+A wide range of industries and sectors will be represented, and don't forget that there are many roles and career areas within a given sector, e.g. management and accounting roles within the health sector.
 If you're still unsure about what you'd like to do after graduation, there's another chance to explore your options at our summer fair in May.

 - Graduates - previous University of Bradford graduates are welcome to attend and apply for the advertised positions, check the exhibitor listings for those accepting previous year's grads.